groverkds/groverkds/README.md

 ## I'm an Engineering Manager working with [AtliQ](https://atliq.com) and contributing to the youtube channel [Codebasics](https://www.youtube.com/channel/UCh9nVJoWXmFb7sLApWGcLPQ)

 - 💻 I’m currently working on Python (ML+DS Stack), VueJS, NodeJS and consulting for BI solutions.
-- 📚 I’m currently learning everything about Docker,Javascript Frameworks.
+- 📚 I’m currently learning everything about Docker, Deep Learning, MLOps.
 - 💪🏼 Goals: Keep building solutions that help businesses thrive better, learn more technologies and help people excel at it too.
 - ⚡ Fun fact: I write poems, cook a lot of Italian and Punjabi food and play a Ukulele.